Written By: Devin Golden

 • The 5-year survival rate is 18%.

-Mesothelioma survival is improving due to heightened awareness of symptoms, more doctors with experience recognizing this rare cancer, and promising new therapies.
+Mesothelioma survival rates are improving due to heightened awareness of symptoms, more doctors with experience recognizing this rare cancer, and promising new therapies.
 These aspects are also the driving forces behind boosts in survival rates:

 • Improved surgical techniques and experience from specialists.